 HOW ACQUIRED: Transferred from Morelia and signed as a Designated Player on June 29, 2018.

-Ruidiaz is one of the top forwards in North America, coming to the Sounders after dominating Liga MX over the past two seasons.
-The diminutive striker has a knack wreaking havoc on opponents backlines.
+Ruidiaz is one of the top forwards in North America, coming to the Sounders after dominating Liga MX for two seasons.
+The diminutive striker has a knack for wreaking havoc on opponents backlines.

 OUTSIDE MLS: Ruidíaz joined Morelia in 2016 and instantly became one of Mexico's elite strikers, leading Liga MX with 20 goals in the 2016-2017 campaign (11 in Apertura play, nine in the Clausura).
 The Peruvian spearheaded Morelia's attack with another 20 goals in the 2017-2018 season.
 Ruidíaz's 40 goals in Liga MX action (including playoffs) over the past two years trail only Tigres' André-Pierre Gignac in total production in that span (41 goals).
 He helped Morelia advance to Liga MX's playoff tournament, Liguilla Torneo, in three of his four seasons, including a semifinal appearance in the 2017 Apertura in which Morelia fell to top-seeded Monterrey.
 Prior to his time with Morelia, Ruidíaz enjoyed a lengthy career in South America, mainly for his hometown side Universitario of the Peruvian First Division.
 After helping the Lima-based club to the league title in his first professional season in 2009, Ruidíaz spent two more seasons with Universitario before short stints with Brazilian club Coritiba and Chilean side Universidad de Chile, the latter of which allowed him to make nine appearances in a semifinal run in the 2012 Copa Libertadores, South America's premier club knockout competition.
 After moving back to Universitario, Ruidíaz exploded for his best professional season at the time, scoring 21 goals in 39 appearances and leading his club to another league title.
 He went on to record 36 goals in 47 league appearances for Universitario in the following three seasons before the move to Morelia.